yanglyu520/golang-web-app-backend/README.md

 - retrieve the text from ur local go web app
 - put ur app in lambda and then connect to s3 bucket

-## Exercise 7: Add API Gateway in AWS to invoke the lambda function in exercise 6
+## Exercise 7: Add API Gateway in AWS to invoke the lambda function

 ## Exercise 8: